ctron/hcloud-okd-setup/README.md

     sudo yum install gettext

-If you wanto to use the Plesk DNS support:
+If you want to to use the Lexicon DNS API support:

     sudo yum install python34 python34-pip
-    pip3 install --user xmltodict
+    pip3 install --user dns-lexicon

 ### Hetzner Cloud